rolobio/DictORM/README.md

 # You can define your own primary keys
 person.pks = ['id',]

-# Insert and Update a PgPyDict object:
+# Insert into "person" table by calling "person" object as if it were a
+# dictionary.
 >>> dave = person(name='Dave')
 >>> dave
 {'name':'Dave', 'id':1}

 >>> dave['name']
 Dave
 >>> dave['id']
 1